animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 ### Mikhaila Peterson

-Prior to that, by coincidence, his daughter Mikayla (thankfully) recommended the steak-only diet (for an independent thing), which is where I heard it from, a clip from her podcast.
+Prior to that, by coincidence, his daughter Mikhaila (thankfully) recommended the steak-only diet (for an independent thing), which is where I heard it from, a clip from her podcast.
 That’s a global-level synchronicity involving them that happened after I was put through all of this crisis, which contributed to bringing me out, as well as my hair growing back, thanks to her diet recommendation.

 ### Covid